Simple closed curves, non-kernel homology and Magnus embedding: Relationships between homologies of covers

 \subsection{Stability of curve characteristics under taking covers}

-Let us note that each of the interesting properties is stable with respect to taking covers.
-These facts will be used in section \ref{ssec:reduction_to_dprimitive} to reduce the general theorem \ref{thm:nonkernel_homology} to the special case of $d$-primitive homology.
+Note that each of the properties of interest is stable with respect to taking covers, in the sense that if a curve has a property then so do all its elevations.
+These facts will be used in Section \ref{ssec:reduction_to_dprimitive} to reduce the general Theorem \ref{thm:nonkernel_homology} to the special case of $d$-primitive homology.